rwilcox/my-learnings-docs/learning_java_memory.md

 demarked so because `klassWord` does _not_ point to an Class instance, but a struct in C memory.

+#### <<Learning_Java_Memory_Hotspot_Object_Layout_With_JIT_Optimizations>>

+- [BOOKQUOTE]:

+> By proving that an allocated object does not escape the method (classed as a NoEscape) the VM can apply an optimization called scalar replacement.
+The fields in the object become scalar values, similar to if they had all been local variables instead of object fields.
+They can then be arranged into CPU registers by a HotSpot component called the register allocator.

+- Optimizing Java

 ### <<Learning_Java_Hotspot_Memory_Zones>>

 Hypothesis: most objects live and are discarded young.